Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference: Conclusion

 From this perspective, an intriguing question arises: is there an optimal initial SPDC JSA that minimizes the entanglement in each frequency mode, thereby producing pure FEQs?
 Or, how can one choose an optimal HOM condition for generating pure FEQs?
 This question represents an important avenue for future research, aimed at further optimizing the generation of HOM-based FEQs and exploring their fundamental limits in time-frequency QIP.

-On the other hand, while the entanglement within each frequency mode might be considered a drawback in FEQ applications, it could potentially enable novel applications for HFEQs.
-For instance, in quantum key distribution (QKD), the discrete frequency bins allow communication parties to use wavelength-division multiplexing (WDM) to separate each frequency bin or couple them into a single optical fiber, thereby enhancing data transmission rates and reducing cross-talk errors \cite{kovalenko2021frequency}.
-Simultaneously, the CV quantum information carried within each frequency bin can facilitate additional time-frequency HD QKD \cite{nunn2013large,zhang2014unconditional}, even forming a hybrid DV–CV time-frequency QIP system.
-Additionally, in quantum sensing based on CV quantum information, such quantum states may offer advantages as well \cite{cardoso2021superposition,yepiz2020spectrally}.
+On the other hand, while the entanglement within each frequency mode might be considered a limitation for FEQ applications, it could potentially enable novel applications for HFEQs.
+For instance, in quantum key distribution (QKD), the discrete frequency bins allow communication parties to use wavelength-division multiplexing (WDM) to separate each frequency bin and couple them into a single optical fiber, thereby enhancing data transmission rates and reducing cross-talk errors \cite{kovalenko2021frequency}.
+Simultaneously, the CV quantum information (frequency entanglement) carried within each frequency bin can facilitate additional time-frequency HD QKD \cite{nunn2013large,zhang2014unconditional}, even forming a hybrid DV–CV time-frequency QIP system.
+Additionally, in CV quantum information-based quantum sensing, such quantum states may offer a useful resource as well \cite{cardoso2021superposition}.

-This work establishes a novel resource for HD frequency-encoded quantum information processing, providing not only a deeper theoretical understanding but also a practical foundation for future quantum technologies.
+This work establishes a novel resource for HD frequency-encoded QIP, providing not only a deeper theoretical understanding but also a practical foundation for future quantum technologies.